Emergent Graphical Conventions in a Visual Communication Game: Agents

 \subsection{Sender}

-Prior to playing the visual communication game, the sender should be able to (i) extract edges from natural images~\cite{xie2015holistically} and (ii) draw sketches that closely resemble the configurations of salient edges~\cite{li2019photo}, just as humans~\cite{sayim2011line} do.
+Prior to playing the visual communication game, the sender should be able to (i) extract edges from natural images \citep{xie2015holistically} and (ii) draw sketches that closely resemble the configurations of salient edges \citep{li2019photo}, just as humans do \citep{sayim2011line}.
 To endow the sender with these capabilities, we design a stage-wise architecture $h_S = g_S \circ f_S$.
-Specifically, $I_S$ is first converted to a target sketch $\hat I_S$ using a visual module $f_S$~\cite{kampelmuhler2020synthesizing}, capturing the salient edge information in the natural image; we directly adopt the pretrained model from the referred work.
-Next, $\hat I_S$ is concatenated with the current canvas $C_t$ and fed to the sketching module $g_S$, whose architecture is built upon Huang \etal~\cite{huang2019learning}.
+Specifically, $I_S$ is first converted to a target sketch $\hat I_S$ using a visual module $f_S$ \citep{kampelmuhler2020synthesizing}, capturing the salient edge information in the natural image; we directly adopt the pre-trained model from the referred work.
+Next, $\hat I_S$ is concatenated with the current canvas $C_t$ and fed to the sketching module $g_S$, whose architecture is built upon \citet{huang2019learning}.
 This sketching module outputs five vectors in the form $(x_0, y_0, x_1, y_1, x_2, y_2)$, which parametrizes the curve of one stroke.
 The policy is parametrized as a Gaussian distribution during training,

 where $\mathbf{I}$ is the identity matrix, and $c$ is a constant hyperparameter.
-During testing, we set $c=0$.
+During the testing, we set $c=0$.

-These stroke parameters $a_{St}$ are fed into a pretrained renderer $G$~\cite{huang2019learning} to update the canvas, $C_{t+1}=G(C_t, a_{St})$.
-This renderer is fully differentiable, enabling end-to-end model-based training~\cite{hafner2019dream} of the sketching module $g_S$.
-We pretrain $g_S$ on Sketchy~\cite{sangkloy2016sketchy}; see Supp. for results.
+These stroke parameters $a_{St}$ are fed into a pre-trained renderer $G$ \citep{huang2019learning} to update the canvas, $C_{t+1}=G(C_t, a_{St})$.
+This renderer is fully differentiable, enabling end-to-end model-based training \citep{hafner2019dream} of the sketching module $g_S$.
+We pre-train $g_S$ on Sketchy \citep{sangkloy2016sketchy}; please refer to the supplementary video for results.